Three Antiquities students encounter the spirits at Stonehenge

 “Yep, I’m in,” replied Wells.

-Contrary to Wells’ exclamation, the night was well past ‘young.’
+Contrary to Hawkins'’ exclamation, the night was well past ‘young.’
 It was nigh onto midnight when they arrived at Stonehenge.
 In late October, the chill came early and by midnight, the Salisbury Plain was covered with frost.
 The clear sky hastened the cooling.
 The full moon set the giant stones in sharp relief and cast sharp shadows across the frost covered ground.

 “Colder ‘n a well digger's knee.
 Sobered me up right quick,” said McCarthy.
 He shivered as he leaned against the ‘Friar’s Heel.’